Rubenstein School Campus

-The University of Vermont owns four forests throughtout the State of Vermont used for research, teaching, and demonstration: Jericho Research Forest, Talcott Forest, and Wolcott Research Forest in northern Vermont and Washington Forest in central Vermont.
-The forests are managed by the Rubenstein School.
+The University of Vermont Forests provide a range of northern forest ecoystems for research, teaching and demonstration.
+The University owns four forests throughout the State of Vermont: Jericho Research Forest, Talcott Forest and Wolcott Research Forest in northern Vermont and Washington Forest in central Vermont.
+The Rubenstein School manages each forest.

 University of Vermont Natural Areas

 In 1974, the University of Vermont Board of Trustees established the University of Vermont Natural Areas.
 By this action, the Board of Trustees recognized the University's responsibility of leadership in identification, protection, and management of important natural areas on University-owned lands.
 From more than one thousand acres along the shoreline of Shelburne Pond to less than three acres at Redstone Quarry, from the lowlands of Colchester Bog to the summit of Mount Mansfield, Vermont's highest peak, these ten natural areas provide outstanding resources to meet teaching and research needs in disciplines that require or benefit from field experience.
 The UVM Environmental Program manages the natural areas.

 Vermont Tourism Research Center

 The Vermont Tourism Research Center is the only research center in the state focusing on tourism and recreation.
 The Center specializes in tourism that strengthens community vitality and promotes environmental stewardship.
 Experienced staff and affiliates include professors, research specialists, business owners and managers, and graduate students.